You can view and configure any Sophos Firewall that can connect to Sophos Central.

 Click Schedule Upgrades.

-Firewalls are updated based on the timezone of the firewall.
+Firewalls are updated based on the firewall's timezone.
 The upgrade starts at the scheduled time on the firewall.
-When the upgrade is in progress, you'll see a spinning icon next to the firewall.
+You'll see a spinning icon next to the firewall when the upgrade is in progress.

 When the upgrade is complete, the spinning icon disappears.